December 31st

 Commentary:

-1. The way of the world is to value money, no matter if it is right or wrong.
+1. The way of the world is to value money, whether it is right or wrong.
 In turn, the person who possesses the money is valued.
 Therefore, the wealthy are respected.

-2. But then, having good kin brings even more respect - even if they don't have much money.
+2. Having good kin brings even more respect—even if they don't have much money.

 3. Whether one has the money or not, whether one has respectable kin or not, a person is given respect for his age.
 Elders are always respected, no matter what.